larsimproves/hugo-demo/content/posts/third.md

 2. Choose a site to publish your blog on.
 3. Make sure you have posts that people like to read.
 4. Make your posts Google-ready!
-5. Think about the profitability of your blog.
+5. Think about the profitability of your blog. (or don't)

 ## 1. Check out the pros

 The best tip I can give you to get off to a flying start as a blogger is to look up your favorite bloggers.
 What topics do you like to read about?
 Or do you have a few sites that you would immediately recommend to others?

-Try to think of how your blog could be included in this list. **How can you incorporate the style of these bloggers into your articles?**
+Try to think of how your blog could be included in this list.
+How can you incorporate the style of these bloggers into your articles?

 After all, your favorite bloggers are very good at what they do.
 And they probably have many years of experience as well.
 Look at what elements you like in these bloggers, but also think about how you would improve these articles.
 You can then take advantage of this by creating even better posts!
-For example, take a look at Tim Ferris's blog:

 ## 2. What is the best site to start a blog?

 There are all kinds of providers nowadays that you can use to put together a great site.
-I created my website with 'Ghost'.
+I created my website with 'Hugo'.
 But there are many more platforms on which you can share your content.
 I have listed them below:

 ### Beginners

-Twitter/LinkedIn/Medium - As a beginning blogger, it might be a waste to invest money in your passion right away.
+**Twitter/LinkedIn/Medium** - As a beginning blogger, it might be a waste to invest money in your passion right away.
 Therefore, it is wise to post a few pieces on social media first.
 In my opinion, Twitter and LinkedIn lend themselves perfectly to this.
 The big advantage?
 There are already many people active on these platforms, who love to read about all kinds of subjects.
 In addition, it is easier to build a following this way.
+However, sharing your thoughts is a liberating thought either way.
+So even if you just want to start blogging on a personal site without attracting a lot of visitors, it's still a great idea!

 ### Beginners with a passion

 [**Squarespace**](https://www.squarespace.com/) - Do you think it's important that your site looks perfect?
 And do you want to start selling things on your website in the long run?
 If so, you need to visit Squarespace.
 Many famous YouTubers use this site because the themes look great and the website builder is very easy to use.
+At the same time, this could also be a disadvantage.
+You don't have too much flexibility in terms of designing your own website at SquareSpace.
+But, if you're starting out, this is a perfect platform!

 **€11,- per month**

-[**Ghost**](https://ghost.org/) - The post you are reading now was published via Ghost.
+[**Ghost**](https://ghost.org/) - The post you are reading now was originally published via Ghost.
 Why?
 First of all, I am a big fan of [the beautiful themes](https://ghost.org/themes/?tag=Blog&category=free)you can choose from.
 But besides that, it is super easy to send newsletters via this provider.
 Also, editing articles is a real pleasure on this site.
 On top of that, your site will be super fast if you publish via Ghost.

 You can host Ghost yourself as it is open source.
 However, this is trickier and not easy for beginners.
 (That's why I won't go into this any further in this post.
 Google is your best friend in this case).
+Right now, I am using Hugo(https://themes.gohugo.io/themes/hugo-papermod/).
+Also open source, but this is a static site.
+It's a bit harder to set up, but well worth it in my opinion.
+This site is blazingly fast!

 **$9 per month** + a few euros for a personalized domain name.